 Choosing the right life jacket depends on various factors involving tides, climate, etc. Never underestimate the sea, and make sure that your dog has his life jacket on all the time while sailing.
 The waves are strong and powerful, so the life jacket should fit properly to not come off while the dog is swimming.

 An excited dog on vacation tends to be super active.
 So never unleash him on the shore before boarding the boat.
 Depending on your dog’s size, consider carrying the dog onto the boat.
 Do not let your dog splash in the water along the shore, which could be dangerous.

 5. CHILLING SPOT

 Find a safe spot on the boat in the shade so the dog can rest if he gets too tired.
 The best thing to do would be to carry towels and mats to help keep the surface cool for the dog.

 6. FIRST AID

-Dogs can easily hurt themselves, so in case you have to deal with an injury like a cut paw, bring along a first aid kit.
-Include items to treat wounds, like gauze, antiseptic wipes or solution with cotton balls, and self-cling bandages.
+Dogs can easily hurt themselves, so if you have to deal with an injury like a cut paw, bring along a first aid kit.
+Include items to treat wounds, like gauze, antiseptic wipes, or solution with cotton balls and self-cling bandages.

 7. MOVING BOAT